 The country’s agricultural leaders will need to do much more than hope. – Additional reporting Matthew Hattingh/Roving Reporters

 - Fatima Khan has a background in laboratory research and education.
-She is enrolled on Roving Reporters’ environmental journalism training programme and is an associate editor.

 Click on the image below to read more stories in our series of Coronavirus Chronicles